itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

     - Log contains information about the request/response body
 - X-Ray:
     - Enable tracing to get extra information
-    - X-Ray + API Gatetay + AWS Lambda gives full picture about the workings of an serverless application
+    - X-Ray + API Gateway + AWS Lambda gives full picture about the workings of an serverless application
 - CloudWatch Metrics:
     - Metrics are per stage with the possibility to enable detailed metrics
     - Useful metrics:
         - **CacheHitCount** and **CacheMissCount** give information about the efficiency of the cache
         - **Count** - the total number of API requests
         - **IntegrationLatency** - the time between the request are relayed the the back-end and response is received by the API Gateway
         - **Latency** - total time between request and response.
-Max ammount of time a request can perform is **29 seconds**
+Max amount of time a request can perform is **29 seconds**
         - **4XXError** - client side errors
         - **5XXError** - server side errors
 - Throttling
-    - Account limit by default is 10K request per second accross all APIs
+    - Account limit by default is 10K request per second across all APIs
     - Soft limit, can be increased upon request
     - In case of throttling => 429 Too Many Requests
     - Can set stage limit & method limit to not use every request in case of a single API